True-North-Intelligent-Algorithms/Open3DSIM/README.md

 This code was forked by Brian Northan of True North Intelligent Algorithms and James Seyforth of Howard Hughes institute.

 We have made some small change to make it easier to compare to [simrecon](https://github.com/True-North-Intelligent-Algorithms/simrecon).

+For example in the original ```Open3DSim``` an absolute value operator was applied at the end of the filtering stage [here](https://github.com/Cao-ruijie/Open3DSIM/blob/master/MATLAB_Open_3DSIM/help_functions/filter_3D.m#L15).

+In our version we output the reconstruction without ```abs``` applied (see [here](https://github.com/True-North-Intelligent-Algorithms/Open3DSIM/blob/master/MATLAB_Open_3DSIM/help_functions/filter_3D.m#L16)) to have a fairer comparison with other methods.

 This code was originall created by Ruijie Cao and Prof. Peng Xi in Peking University for 3D super-resolution structure illumination microscopy reconstruction.
 They are devoted to make the SIM community open and constructive.
 And we will continue to improve the platform.